onecloudemoji/onecloudemoji.github.io/_posts/2021-03-11-esxi-revert-panel.md

 Obviously this is fucking retarded.
 Once again, this comes back to not wanting to spend the money.
 A SLIGHTLY saner idea would have been to use vcenter to orchestrate and handle snapshotting, with the machine reverting to the known good configuration snapshot on each boot/restart,  but I did not have a license.
 And when it comes to pirating big boy toys like that, yeah its a no from me.
 ![pirates](/assets/images/esxi/pirates.png)

+But wait, cry the eagle eyed readers of this blog (lol who am i kidding noone reads this shit) dont you use vmware workstation?

+Yes fictional reader, I do.

+Are you suggesting you ran vms on an esxi installation inside a vmware workstation installation?

+Yes, fictional reader, I did.

+As we can see, the issues with this "solution" are mounting up.